The Barbell Curl in Strength Training

 is not intended to be a strict curl.
 Not

+at all.
 As the bar

 is lowered, the bodyweight of the lifter leaning back slightly